dagger/dagger/docs/learn/106-cloudrun.md

+---
+slug: /learn/106-cloudrun
+---

+# Dagger 106: deploy to CloudRun

+This tutorial illustrates how to use dagger to push and deploy Docker images to CloudRun.

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Deploy an application to GCP Cloud Run

 This example shows how to deploy an application to GCP Cloud Run.
 Read the deployment [plan](https://github.com/dagger/dagger/tree/main/examples/cloud-run-app)